BigJuan12/The-Chase-data-analysis/README.md

 ## Momentum on a larger scale

 The chasers and the host often comment on a teams course over the final chase.
 They say things like "the wheels came off in the second minute" or "they got some rythm going".
-I wanted to find out if teams typically answers questions correct evenly throughout the entire 2 minutes or if for example they start off correctly answering many questions to begin with and then slow down later.
+I wanted to find out if teams typically answers questions correct evenly throughout the entire 2 minutes or if for example, they start off correctly answering many questions to begin with and then slow down later.
 To answer this, I split the number of correct answers into 3 bins, the first 0-40 seconds, the next 40-80 seconds and the final 80-120 seconds.
 The raw counts are as follows.

 | Time Bin (seconds) | Correct Answers |
 |-------------------|----------------:|